dreamgrove/dreamgrove/content/balance/Compendium.md

 {{< spell 393961 "Pulsar" >}} can be pre-stacked before pulling a boss by spending Astral Power on trash as the buff does not reset when an encounter starts. **This only represents a minor gain of ~1%.**

 There are two optimal values for pre-stacking pulsar.
-If there's no specific requirement to use your Incarn during a certain phase of the fight, you should pre-stack it to 560.
-Begin the encounter with the standard opener; however, instead of using Incarn, proc your pulsar and use your trinket and potion.
-Use Incarn immediately after this pulsar falls off to benefit from Nature's Grace.
+If there's no specific requirement to use your {{< spell 194223 "CA" >}}/{{< spell 102560 "Inc" >}} during a certain phase of the fight, you should pre-stack it to 560.
+Begin the encounter with the standard opener; however, instead of using CA/Inc, proc your pulsar and use your trinket and potion.
+Use CA/Inc immediately after this pulsar falls off to benefit from {{< spell 393958 "Nature's Grace" >}}.

-On the other hand, if your cooldown timings necessitate using Incarn at the start of the fight, it's more beneficial to pre-stack pulsar to 400.
-By doing so, you'd follow the regular rotation, use Incarn on pull, and the pulsar would then proc in time to reapply buffs like Solstice/BoAT.
+On the other hand, if your cooldown timings necessitate using CA/Inc at the start of the fight, it's more beneficial to pre-stack pulsar to 400.
+By doing so, you'd follow the regular rotation, use CA/Inc on pull, and the pulsar would then proc in time to reapply buffs like {{< spell 343647 "Solstice" >}}/{{< spell 394048 "BoAT" >}}.

 This will mostly be relevant during farm periods when you can one-shot a boss.

 <div id="talents">